In an effort to encourage more field operations by Hams, especially with military field radio gear, the following After Action Report is posted.

-This was a Military Communications Field Training Exercise: (ARRL Field Day 2023).
+This was my Military Communications Field Training Exercise: (ARRL Field Day 2023).
+Need emergency PACE “back channel” E-Mail comms while deployed?

 Ham radio Field Day is an annual, National emergency communications preparedness exercise.
 Typical Field Day draws upwards of 30,000 participants in the US and Canada.